ipo-exe/abm-cue/docs/install_windows.md

 ## 1) **Download Python**
 Go to https://www.python.org/ and download the latest version of `python 3`;
 > Unless you have good reasons to keep it, we encourage you to first
-> uninstall older Python versions to avoid problems.
+> _uninstall_ older Python versions to prevent problems.

 ## 2) **Install Python**
 Double-click the installation file to launch the **installation wizard**.
-Enable the option:
+Then enable the option:

 > [x] Add Python 3.# to PATH
 >